 Northern Canada offers vast areas of remote wilderness, far removed from the light pollution of towns and cities, making it perfect for viewing the Northern Lights.

 Winter brings the darkest skies with November to March offering the best chance of viewing the aurora.
 Head to Whitehouse in the Yukon as the aurora borealis are a regular sight here.
 With plenty of accommodation, including lakeside lodges and cabins offering prime viewing location you can enjoy the aurora borealis in the heart of nature.
 Don’t miss a visit to the Takhini Hot Springs in Whitehouse.

 Yellowknife in the Northwest Territories sits under the auroral oval, offering clear views of the vast night skies.
-It has its own Aurora Village and offers plenty of activities to keep yourself amused while waiting for the Northern Lights – try your hand at dog sledding and snowmobiling.
+It has its own Aurora Village and offers plenty of activities to keep yourself amused while waiting for the Northern Lights – try your hand at dog sledging and snowmobiling.